Legacy BOLD (BOLD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Legacy BOLD Price Prediction for 2025–2050

-According to your Legacy BOLD price prediction, the value of BOLD is expected to change by 238.64%, reaching a price of 3.3640USD by 2050.
+According to your Legacy BOLD price prediction, the value of BOLD is expected to change by 238.64%, reaching a price of 3.3657USD by 2050.

 Short Term Legacy BOLD Price Prediction For Today, Tomorrow, This Week, and 30 Days